krzysztofslusarski/krzysztofslusarski.github.io/_posts/2021-08-10-monday-phases.md

 There are **some** collections started with ```G1 Humongous Allocation``` reasons, but there are not a lot of them.

-Another example of healthy application:
+Another example of a healthy application:

 ![alt text](/assets/monday-6/count-3.jpg "3")